Antonisr11/InfSys-Hadoop/README.md

 ### Stage 4 - Mahoot

-Moving to last step, Mahoot.
-This steps encodes all city names with a unique numeric ID in order to process them to analysis.
-We run K-means and seperate data to two clusters.
+Moving to the last step, Mahoot.
+This step encodes all city names with a unique numeric ID in order to process them for analysis.
+We run K-means and separate data into two clusters.

 ![image](https://user-images.githubusercontent.com/76475823/196285972-3aab9a85-79bf-48cd-98e6-4853eb7093da.png)

 Log screen shows results after analysis.
 In vec we see 3 values for every record:
-1. First number stands for date and it shows how many days have passed since 01-01-2019
+1. The first number stands for date and it shows how many days have passed since 01-01-2019
 2. Second value shows the unique ID given to every city
 3. Third value is the air pollution that this city emits